Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 In a Goldilocks economy, consideration should be given to:

 Looking to growth stocks.
-Pro-cyclical, growth-oriented sectors historically have outperformed in lower-rate, strong-demand environments.
+Pro-cyclical, growth-oriented sectors have historically outperformed in lower-rate, strong-demand environments.
 This has been particularly evident in the information technology and communication services sectors, where revenues rely on capital expenditures and advertising spending.

 Limiting exposure to certain commodities.
 We believe industrial metals and other pro-cyclical commodities may outperform as economic activity and demand pick up.
 However, softer inflation correlates with lower prices for energy and food.